notoriousbdg/vrops-dashboard-cost_by_application/README.md

-# Cost by Application Dashboard for vRealize Operations 7.0
+# Cost by Application Dashboard for vRealize Operations 7.0 and 7.5
 ---------

 View application costs per VM using the new Application Costing feature in [vRealize Operations 7.0](https://www.vmware.com/products/vrealize-operations.html).